carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/04-Nextflow_Orchestration.md

     // The withLabel will apply the following to only the labeled processes
     // The | can be treated as an OR when you want to use multiple labels
     withLabel: 'small_mem|large_mem' {
-        // Comon setup for both labels
+        // Common setup for both labels
         executor = 'slurm'
         queue = 'workq'
         cpus = 1